rvboris/koa-useragent/README.md

 ### Typescript support

+From version 2.1.0 the library has rewritten in typescript.
+Definitions files distribute with source files.

-As of version 1.2.0, the library has type typescript definition file.
+From version 1.2.0, the library has type typescript definition file.
 You can install them from npm.

 ```
 npm install --save-dev @types/koa-useragent